International Vulture Awareness Day and the CMS Vulture Multi-species Action Plan

 - Griffon Vulture Gyps fulvus (Europe, Asia, Africa) – Least Concern

-- To reverse recent population trends to bring the conservation status of each species back to a favourable level;
+- To reverse recent population trends to bring the conservation status of each species back to a favourable level and;

 - To provide conservation management guidelines applicable to all Range States covered by the Vulture MsAP.

-Following approval by the CMS Scientific Council in July 2017, the Vulture MsAP has been published for adoption by range states at the 12th Conference of Parties (COP12) of the Convention which will be held at Manilla in the Philippines during from the 23-28 October 2017.
-The complete draft document with annexes can be accessed from the CMS website.
+Following approval by the CMS Scientific Council in July 2017, the Vulture MsAP was adopted at the 12th Conference of Parties (COP12) of the Convention which was held in Manila in the Philippines in October 2017.
+The complete MsAP with annexes can be accessed from the CMS website.
+There is also a summary of the MsAP in English, French and Spanish available for download.